The Unique World of Invertebrates in Your Aquarium

 Corals Corals are not only beautiful but also essential for creating a balanced reef ecosystem.
 Soft corals, such as leather corals and zoanthids, are generally easier to care for and add a dynamic range of textures and colors to the tank.
 Hard corals, including SPS (Small Polyp Stony) and LPS (Large Polyp Stony) corals, require more specific water parameters and lighting but contribute significantly to the tank’s structure and biodiversity.

-See also The Pros and Cons of Using Sand or Gravel in Your Aquarium
+See also The Benefits of Using Activated Carbon in Your Aquarium

 Anemones Anemones, like the Bubble Tip Anemone and Rose Anemone, offer both aesthetic appeal and functional benefits.
 They provide shelter for various fish species and establish symbiotic relationships with clownfish.
 However, anemones can be challenging to care for due to their need for stable water conditions and their potential to sting other tank inhabitants.